Identification

 Here's how the billing threshold works:

-Advertisers can set a maximum budget and have more control over their spending, while the platform ensures that they are paid for their services.
+Advertisers can set a maximum budget to have better control over ad spending while the platform will get the payment for this service.

 Types of Billing Thresholds